allebone/help.omni.af.mil/docs/Mobile/SyncingPubs.md

 You can choose whether or not you want to keep *modified* local files.
 This option may preserve notes that you've put over a PDF file, even if the corresponding remote file was deleted or modified on the server (Use this feature with caution.
 Please see [I made notes/highlights to publications in GoodReader.
-Will they be lost when I sync?](FAQ.md#q-i-made-noteshighlights-to-publications-in-goodreader-will-they-be-lost-when-i-sync) in the Mobile FAQ.
+Will they be lost when I sync?](FAQ.md#q-i-made-noteshighlights-to-publications-in-goodreader-will-they-be-lost-when-i-sync) in the Mobile FAQ).

 There are two different types of sync: normal sync and download-only.